Research Partners: Expecting Justice and the University of California, San Francisco

 Funding: Patient-Centered Research Outcomes Institute

 Summary: Research on the impact of community doulas is limited; community doulas provide comprehensive services at low or no cost to underserved communities, are often members of the communities they serve, and share cultures and languages with their clients.
-The project team will create a collaborative of stakeholders in California that will facilitate equitable, ethical, and patient-centered outcomes research (PCOR) on community doula care.
-Our objective is to establish a collaborative of California stakeholders to develop a research agenda for community doula care as an intervention to advance maternal and infant health equity.
+Our objective was to establish a collaborative of California stakeholders to develop a research agenda for community doula care as an intervention to advance maternal and infant health equity.
 The long-term objective is to inform patient-centered, equity-focused, community-informed research on the impact of community doula care.